Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 vegetables being sauteed in a dutch oven

 Turn the heat up to medium-high heat then add stew meat cut into bite-sized pieces.
-Season with LOTS of salt and pepper, plus a dash of red pepper flakes if you please, then saute until the meat is evenly browned, 8-10 minutes.
+Season with salt and pepper, plus a dash of red pepper flakes if you’d like, then saute until the meat is evenly browned, 8-10 minutes.

 stew meat sauting in a dutch oven

-In a small bowl, whisk together softened butter and gluten-free flour or all-purpose flour in a small dish then add to the pot and stir to coat the meat.
+In a small bowl, smash together softened butter and flour with a fork then add to the pot and stir to coat the meat.
 Cook for 1 minute.

 The butter and flour mixture will give the Beef Stew a bit of glossiness, richness, and thickness.
 It is a must-have for delicious and thick Beef Stew!